TL;DR

-As an FCA-authorised expert with over 900,000 policies arranged, WeCovr helps UK leaders navigate the complexities of private medical insurance.
+As an insurance intermediary with over 1,000,000 policies arranged, WeCovr and, where appropriate, broker partners help UK leaders navigate the complexities of private medical insurance.
 The digital health crisis is a silent threat to professional longevity, but the right private health cover provides a powerful defence, ensuring you and your business remain resilient and prosperous.

 This isn't just about feeling tired.
 It's a creeping crisis causing tangible, long-term damage.
 From chronic fatigue and debilitating migraines to irreversible vision decline and musculoskeletal disorders, the physical and mental fallout is severe.
 The professional consequences are just as grave, leading to career stagnation, poor decision-making, and a corrosive effect on business resilience.